dmytri/terminus-container/README.md

 # TerminusDB Server Container Control

-This is a simple convenience script to run terminus-server as a docker container

-This instructions are for linux or similar
+This is a simple convenience script to run terminus-server as a docker container.
+These instructions are for linux or similar

 What the heck is TerminusDB?
 See here: https://terminusdb.com